asmaloney/libE57Format/README.md

 The doxygen-generated documentation may be [found here](https://asmaloney.github.io/libE57Format-docs/).
 These docs are generated and saved in the [libE57Format-docs](https://github.com/asmaloney/libE57Format-docs) repo.

+## Commercial Use

+If you are using this library in commercial software, please [contribute to the project](#how-to-contribute).

+Of course the open source license allows you to just take and not give anything back.
+It is perfectly Legal, but it is not Right and it's not good for the project.

+Over the may years I've worked on this library, I have received precisely _zero_ contributions (PRs, documentation updates, improved testing, financial support) from the many million/billion-dollar companies who use it in their software.

+The more companies that leech on Open Source instead of nurturing it, the less healthy & viable the ecosystem is.

 ## Dependencies/Requirements

 Tools: